maskegger/guide/index.md

 ## *R* profile

+I write more than 99% of my code Stata, including C++ plugins such as [strgroup](https://github.com/reifjulian/strgroup).
+On occasion, I will make use of a routine in *R* that is not available in Stata (e.g., [XGBoost](https://xgboost.readthedocs.io/en/latest/)).
+It is therefore convenient to setup an *R* environment that is consistent with the Stata environment.

 *R* automatically runs `Rprofile.site` upon launch.
 On Windows, this file is located in the `C:/Program Files/R/R-n.n.n/etc` directory.
 Alternatively you can store these settings in .Rprofile, which is run after Rprofile.site.
 Type `.libPaths()` at the R prompt to view a list of the paths for your particular computer.

 ```R